Microscopic Wars

-Microscopic Wars is the debut studio Australian alternative rock group Kingswood.
+Microscopic Wars is the debut studio album by Australian alternative rock group Kingswood.
 The album was announced in early July 2014 and released on 22 August 2014.
 The album peaked at number 6 on the ARIA Charts.

 At the 2014 ARIA Music Awards, the album was nominated for Best Rock Album.

 The group celebrated the 10th anniversary of the album with an Australian tour and album re-release.

 Reception

 Alastair McGibbon from Forte Magazine said "Microscopic Wars is one of those rare rock albums that truly shines from start to finish, with the band combining a wide range of styles and sounds into a set of songs that make for one hell of a debut album.
 I expected big things from these boys, and they certainly delivered."